 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions and natural disasters.
-The District has purchased insurance from private insurance companies for covered risks.
 For the health coverage, the District was self-insured through the County through December 31, 2002.
-As of January 1, 2003, the District and the County discontinued the self-insured health coverage plan and purchased third party indemnity insurance to limit its exposure.
+As of January 1, 2003, the District and the County discontinued the self-insured health coverage plan and purchased third-party indemnity insurance to limit its exposure.
 Premiums have been displayed as expenditures in the General Fund.
-Since December 19, 2007, the District has been a member of the Park District Risk Management Agency (PDRMA) Property/Casualty Program, a joint risk management pool of park and forest preserve districts, and special recreation associations through which property, general liability, automotive liability, crime, boiler and machinery, public officials', employment practices liability and workers' compensation coverage is provided in excess of specified limits for the members, acting as a single insurable unit.
+Since December 19, 2007, the District has been a member of the Park District Risk Management Agency (PDRMA) Property/Casualty Program, a joint risk management pool of park and forest preserve districts and special recreation associations through which property, general liability, automotive liability, crime, boiler and machinery, public officials, employment practices liability and workers' compensation coverage is provided in excess of specified limits for the members, acting as a single insurable unit.

 Losses exceeding the per occurrence self-insured and reinsurance limit would be the responsibility of the District.
-The District is not aware of any additional amounts owed to PDRMA at December 31, 2008.
+The District is not aware of any additional amounts owed to PDRMA at December 31, 2009.